mljar/mljar-supervised/README.md

 - It has extensive explanations.
 This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
 - The `mljar-supervised` is using simple linear regression and include its coefficients in the summary report, so you can check which features are used the most in the linear model.
 - It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
 Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).
-- There is automatic documnetation for every ML experiment run with AutoML.
+- There is automatic documentation for every ML experiment run with AutoML.
 The `mljar-supervised` creates markdown reports from AutoML training full of ML details, metrics and charts.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mljar/visual-identity/main/media/infograph.png" width="100%" />